keanumanson/FinTech-Homework-Casestudy/README.md

 ## Financial Industry Landscape:

-* What domain of the financial industry is the company in?
+* What domain of the financial industry do they operate in?
 Zip Co is categorized under the Lending domain, with its services falling in the buy now pay later business model.

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+* The major trends and innovations in Fintech Lending over the last 5-10 years:

 The major trend (as mentioned earlier), was increased consumer and retail based spending.
 Yet Australian national credit card debt fell to its lowest level in over 17 years, showing that people are moving away from credit cards, paying off their debts and possibly moving to BNPL (Buy now pay later) interest free lending solutions such as Zip. *'Retail payments data released by the Reserve Bank of Australia shows debt accruing interest on personal credit cards is down $9.31 billion from March 2020 to September 2021, to a total of just $17.68 billion – the lowest level since November 2003.'*
 *“Australians have paid down more than $9 billion in credit card debt since COVID-19 hit, a drop of over one third,”* stated Sally Tindall, RateCity.com.au research director.